abinit/abipy/docs/installation.rst

 Run the bash script in the terminal and follow the instructions.
 By default, the installer creates the ``anaconda`` directory in your home.
-Anaconda will add one line to your bashrc to enable acces to the anaconda executables.
+Anaconda will add one line to your ``.bashrc`` to enable access to the anaconda executables.
 Once the installation is completed, execute::

     $ source ~/anaconda/bin/activate root